Skip to main content

 Updated over a week ago

-According to the U.S. Environmental Protection Agency and the U.S. Centers for Disease Control, polystyrene beads used in bean bag filling are 100% safe.
+According to the U.S. Environmental Protection Agency (EPA) and the U.S. Centers for Disease Control (CDC), the polystyrene beads used in bean bags are 100% safe for consumers when used as intended.

 Did this answer your question?